 Common Pairings with Cavatappi

-Whether you are preparing a quick weeknight meal or an elaborate feast, these pairings will undoubtedly make your cavatappi dishes shine.
+Whether it’s a quick weeknight dish or a feast, these pairings make cavatappi shine.

 Top 5 Cavatappi Pasta Recipes